ionux/doc/talk.md

 We no longer use raw pay-to-pubkey, because public keys are harder to transfer.
 Instead we use addresses.

-Bitcoin addresses are simply hashes encoded in base58.
+Bitcoin addresses are simply hashes of the corresponding public key encoded in base58.
 They include a checksum for integrity.

-On the bitcoin script level, how do we express this?

-Instead of directly specifying a public key, we specify the hash.
+Instead of directly specifying a public key in our script, we specify the hash.
 Our locking script will verify that the redeeming party provides the correct public key first, before allowing expensive ECDSA validation.

-As before, the input script will also provide the signature, making it look like this: <signature> <public key>
+As before, the input script will also provide the signature, making it look like this: [signature] [public key]

 Our new output script: OP_DUP OP_HASH160 [hash] OP_EQUALVERIFY OP_CHECKSIG